drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 # History

 The meetup was created to help foster Ethereum engineering talent in Brisbane, Australia.
 The focus was to have more people who could be hired into ConsenSys's Protocol Engineering team (at the time called the PegaSys team).
-The team was creating Hyperledger Besu (originally called NewClient, and then Pantheon).
+The team was creating Hyperledger Besu, an Ethereum Client (originally called NewClient, and then Pantheon).

 The first meetings to organise the logistics of the meetup occurred in late 2017, with the first talk taking place in early 2018.
 Early talks occurred at ThoughtWorks' Brisbane office's meeting space.
 This moved to various locations in WeWork in Brisbane, where ConsenSys had an office.
 The meetup moved online in March 2020 due to the COVID pandemic.

 Moving to Zoom has provided great opportunities, allowing for speakers and audience members from all over the world.
 Having more control over the recording environment has also led to a dramatic improvement in the audio and video quality of the recordings on YouTube.

+From 2018 to 2025 there were about half a dozen talks with aspects of AI.
+In 2026, the meetup changed its focus to explicitly include AI talks as well as Ethereum talks.

 The original organisers of the meetup were Brett Henderson, Rob Dawson, and myself, Peter Robinson.
 Sandra Johnson, Joanne Fuller, David Hyland-Wood, and Raghavendra Ramesh have provided significant assistance over many years to make the meetup what it is today.